BCD (character encoding): IBM 1401 BCD code

 Rather than following the IBM 704's storage representation, IBM 1401 followed the tape representation (descended from the 48-character BCD), thus using the all-zero code for blank and the code 10 (0x0A) for the digit zero.
 It had defined character forms for all possible values, for documentation purposes, but only 48 of the 63 non-blank characters were printable, and there was considerable variation in how the other code values (shaded in the table below) were depicted in practice.
 Even the other characters varied between different available print chains for the IBM 1403 printer.

 Code page 353

 The BCDIC-A Code page was assigned as Code page 353, also known as CP353.
 Some of the characters in this code page are not in Unicode.
 (The duplication of '#' can be found in IBM's own documentation and is not a mistake here.)

 At 0x1A is the record mark.
 At 0x3F is the group mark.

+Code page 354

+The BCDIC-B Code page was assigned as Code page 354, also known as CP354.
+Some of the characters in this code page are not in Unicode.

+At 0x1A is the record mark.
+At 0x3F is the group mark.